DAKSHRAWAT7775/Pitch-Perfect/README.md

 # 🎯 Pitch Perfect - Cricket Win Predictor

 ## 📌 Overview
-**Pitch Perfect** is a data-driven cricket win prediction app that analyzes historical match data, player performance metrics, and match conditions to calculate the probability of a team winning or losing.
+**Pitch Perfect** is a data-driven cricket win prediction app that analyzes historical match data, player performance metrics and match conditions to calculate the probability of a team winning or losing.
-Built with **Python** and **Streamlit**, the app delivers real-time insights, personalized predictions, and interactive simulations for cricket fans, coaches, commentators, and industry professionals.
+Built with **Python** and **Streamlit**, the app delivers real-time insights, personalized predictions and interactive simulations for cricket fans, coaches, commentators and industry professionals.

 ---